 \subsubsection{WAP-Based Feature Selection}

 With SGP based on $M$ inducing variables, we can reduce the computational complexity of the regression to $\bigO(NM^{2})$.
 To enable real-time training of and inference with the SGP regression model on resource-constrained IoT devices, we go one step further to reduce the dimensionality of input data (i.e., $W$), which is hardly taken into account in the analysis of computational complexity of GP models in the literature.
 For example, the complexity of the calculation of the covariance matrix $\vect{K}_{\vect{ZZ}}$ in \eqref{eq:SGP_instead} is $\bigO(M^{2}W)$ because there are $M{\times}M$ elements, each of which depends on two $W$-dimensional vectors.
-Note that, though the various calculations depending on $W$ are not captured in the computational complexity of SGP regression, they still affect the execution time of a model running on an IoT device.
+Though the various calculations depending on $W$ are not captured in the computational complexity of SGP regression, they still affect the execution time of a model running on an IoT device.

-For dimensionality reduction in indoor localization based on Wi-Fi fingerprinting, we propose a simple, heuristic feature selection scheme to filter out WAPs not providing valuable features for the localization task.
-First of all, we can filter out WAPs undetectable on a target floor in a large-scale multi-building and multi-floor fingerprint database or WAPs no longer active on a target time slot in a dynamic fingerprint database providing multiple time slices over a long period of time, which are superfluous for the learning process.
-Then, we can additionally filter out WAPs based on their activities and similarity level, whose details are given in Algorithm~\ref{alg:column-selection}.
-Applying Algorithm~\ref{alg:column-selection} to the feature matrix $\vect{X}{\in}\mathbb{R}^{N{\times}W}$, we can reduce its number of columns from $W$ to $V$, where the similarity threshold value in the definition of $\eta$ (i.e., 3) and the comparison threshold of 0.85 for $\eta$ are determined based on the experiments with the two databases discussed in Section~\ref{sec:exp-results}.
+For dimensionality reduction in Wi-Fi fingerprinting, we propose a simple, heuristic feature selection scheme to filter out WAPs not providing valuable features for localization.
+First, we can filter out WAPs undetectable on a target floor in a large-scale multibuilding and multifloor fingerprint database or WAPs no longer active on a target time slot in a dynamic fingerprint database providing multiple time slices over a long period of time, which are superfluous for the learning process.
+Then, we can additionally filter out WAPs based on their activities and similarity level as described in Algorithm~\ref{alg:column-selection}.
+Applying Algorithm~\ref{alg:column-selection} to the feature matrix $\vect{X}{\in}\mathbb{R}^{N{\times}W}$, we can reduce its number of columns from $W$ to $V$, where the similarity threshold value of 3 in its definition and the comparison threshold value of 0.85 are determined based on the experiments with the two databases discussed in Section~\ref{sec:exp-results}.